ArvindhMM/weather-forecast/README.md

 ## Features

-- **Search Cities**: Enter a city name to view city weather and forecast details.
+- **Search Cities**: Enter a city name and click ENTER or click search button to view the city weather and forecast details.
 - **Infinite Scroll**: Load more cities as you scroll down the table.
 - **Detailed Weather Info**: Click on a city name to view detailed weather and forecast information of that city.
+- **Switching Units**: Option to switch between Metric and Imperial units.

 ## Technologies Used